Surfing on turbulence: a strategy for planktonic navigation

 The navigation task faced by plankters has two features: (1) plankters only sense local flow information; and (2) plankters only sense velocity gradients, not flow velocities.
-This makes planktonic navigation different from the Zermelo's navigation problem \cite{zermelo1931navigationsproblem} (agents sense the full velocity field) and the bird soaring problem \cite{Reddy2016a,Reddy2018} (birds sense the vertical flow velocity).
+This makes planktonic navigation different from the Zermelo's navigation problem \cite{zermelo1931navigationsproblem} (where agents sense the full velocity field) and the bird soaring problem \cite{Reddy2016a,Reddy2018} (where birds sense the vertical flow velocity).

 Problems of planktonic navigation have been recently approached using reinforcement learning \cite{Colabrese2017,Gustavsson2017,Qiu2021aarxiv,Qiu2021barxiv,Alageshan2020,Gunnarson2021arxiv}.
 These studies showed that strategies based on local gradients can be learned in simple flows.
 Training a microswimmer in unsteady 3D turbulence remains however challenging \cite{Alageshan2020,Qiu2021barxiv}.
-Moreover, the strategies learned are not necessarily optimal nor easily interpretable.
+Besides, the strategies learned are not necessarily optimal nor easily interpretable.

-Besides, several models of zooplankton in turbulence have explored the consequences of various behaviors \cite{michalec2020efficient, visser2009swimming}.
+Different models of zooplankton in turbulence have explored the consequences of various behaviors \cite{michalec2020efficient, visser2009swimming}.
 For example, models of slowly-swimming planktonic larvae of different shapes in turbulent flow \cite{koehl2007individual, koehl2015swimming, pujara2018rotations} or in shear \cite{grunbaum2003form, grunbaum2003form} have shown how steady swimming or sinking, or behavioral responses to chemical or hydrodynamic cues can affect where they are transported by the ambient flow.
 A model of copepods finding patches of prey in turbulence included sensory cues, but not transport by ambient water motion \cite{woodson2007prevalence}.
-These data-based models, built on observations, are however purely empirical.
+These data-based models are however purely empirical.

-In this Letter we propose a different approach based on physical principles.
-We model the navigation problem of going upwards and we derive an approximate solution, within well-defined hypotheses, where the optimal response (swimming direction) is an analytic function of the environmental signal (local velocity gradient).
-This behavior can be interpreted as ``surfing'' on the flow (Fig. \ref{fig:look}): assuming the flow around a plankter is steady and linear, the plankter can optimize its swimming direction to exploit upward fluid motions.
+In this Letter we propose an approach based on physical principles.
+We model the navigation problem of going upwards and we derive an approximate solution, within well-defined hypotheses, where the response (preferred swimming direction) is an analytic function of the environmental signal (local velocity gradient).
+This behavior can be interpreted as ``surfing'' on the flow (Fig. \ref{fig:look}): to exploit upward fluid motions, the plankter chooses a swimming direction by assuming that the flow is locally steady and linear.